starryeyez024/patternfly-theme/README.md

 # Welcome to the PatternFly Theme

-This repo contains a set of Red Hat theme variables for usage within the PatternFly Elements project and other web properties.
+This repo contains a set of theme variables for usage within the PatternFly Elements project and other web properties.
 It defines how styles are applied to create a unified experience across the company.

 ## Installation